 Group therapy serves two distinct goals.
 While it addresses exploration of issues very much in the same way as individual therapy does, it also serves the purpose of finding ourselves in the environment where we feel less isolated from other people because many of those in the room will share similar struggles.

 Just as in individual therapy, clients often enact the same tendencies they bring to all their other relationships, and the client interaction within a group can often be a good reflection of how they show up in the relationships with other people in their lives (Yalom, 1983).

 While the therapist is trained in delivering structure for the discussion and guiding the questions, the biggest benefit lies in the exchange between participants.
 Leaders within the group are usually appointed and tasked with looking for commonalities among members and encouraging everyone to be supportive of each other.

 Most group therapies are done in a round-robin discussion format.
 Rules of conduct are established and adhered to, roles assigned for leaders of the group, and room set up usually in a circle to encourage collaboration and everyone having a voice.
 Questions used in group therapy often focus on very much the same themes as individual therapy and include the reasons for being there and the expectations for the future:

-- Why don’t we start by spending a few minutes talking about the benefits of group therapy and what groups are about?
+- Why don’t we start by spending a few minutes talking about the benefits of group therapy and what positive psychology groups are about?